NIFTy-PPL/NIFTy/docs/source/ift.rst

 Variational Inference
 ---------------------

 One method that takes volume effects into account is Variational Inference (VI).
 In VI, the posterior :math:`\mathcal{P}(\xi|d)` is approximated by a simpler, parametrized distribution, often a Gaussian :math:`\mathcal{Q}(\xi)=\mathcal{G}(\xi-m,D)`.
 The parameters of :math:`\mathcal{Q}`, the mean :math:`m` and its covariance :math:`D` are obtained by minimization of an appropriate information distance measure between :math:`\mathcal{Q}` and :math:`\mathcal{P}`.
-As a compromise between being optimal and being computational affordable the variational Kullback-Leibler (KL) divergence is used:
+As a compromise between being optimal and being computationally affordable, the variational Kullback-Leibler (KL) divergence is used:

 .. math::